Reclaiming Yourself In a World That Constantly Pulls You Away

 For more than 25 years, I’ve taught and coached leaders at major companies and institutions, including the University of Washington, Seattle University, and University of North Carolina at Chapel Hill.
 Across thousands of conversations, I’ve come to see that many capable people struggle not with skill, but with the relational challenges that make life meaningful: presence, boundaries, honesty, repair, and the courage to be fully seen.

-My work now focuses on helping people cultivate a grounded, humane way of relating—one marked by clarity, steadiness, and genuine connection.
+My work now focuses on helping people cultivate a grounded, humane way of relating that I call Relational Courage.
+Those who practice it are recognized for their clarity, steadiness, and genuine connection.

 Three Ways I Can Help You